DikshaPatil16/HR-Data-Analysis-Dashboard/README.md

 ├── PowerBI/
 │   └── HR_Analytics.pbix

-How to Use
+How to Use:
 1. Download or clone this repository.
 2. Open the HR_Analytics.pbix file in Power BI Desktop.
 3. If needed, update the data source path to match your local directory.
 4. Explore the dashboards using filters and slicers for deeper insights.

-Use Cases
+Use Cases:
 •	HR performance reporting
 •	Executive-level decision support
 •	Diversity and inclusion tracking